-In our CDS segment, we are experiencing demand for our IPTV and open caching solutions such as our Terrace family of products, where we anticipate continued demand for the current generation Terrace QAMTM, making way for the migration to next-generation Terrace IQTM alongside the overall network transition to IPTV.
+In our CDS segment, we are experiencing demand for our IPTV and open caching solutions.
 Open caching defines a set of interfaces that enable streaming IP video content to be delivered more efficiently, at lower cost and with higher quality across multiple networks.
 The goal is to deliver video that looks and performs better on consumer viewing screens, but open caching also offers several business advantages for the various stakeholders involved in delivering content.
 Specifically, open caching enhances the video monetization model for internet service providers like cable operators while at the same time reducing the video distribution costs and increasing the quality for streaming providers.
 During the third quarter of fiscal year 2022, Vecima successfully demonstrated our standards-compliant open caching solution and believes open caching is the future of video streaming.

 In the Telematics segment, we anticipate continued gradual growth in demand for our asset tracking services.
-We have continued to add new customers for the NERO Global[®] asset tracking platform, with the total number of moveable assets being monitored rising significantly to over 20,000 units.
+We have continued to add new customers for the NERO Global® asset tracking platform, with the total number of moveable assets being monitored rising significantly from over 20,000 units to 48,000 units in fiscal year 2023.

 Global supply chain challenges have the potential to constrain our revenue growth and put continued pressure on gross margins if they persist as expected through the next fiscal year.
-We have significantly increased our inventories of finished goods and raw materials and investments in expediting working capital as well as improved efficiencies and process in our supply chain organization to help us respond to our growing order backlog.
+We have increased inventories of finished goods and raw materials as well as improved efficiencies and process in our supply chain organization to help us respond to customer needs.

-Further important product, business development and organizational events over the last three fiscal years are listed below.
+Further important product, business development, and organizational events over the last three fiscal years are listed below.